kjmczk/nextjs-mdx-food-blog/README.md

 ## Demo

-You can try all the features at the following websites:
+You can try all the features at the following website:

 [https://www.jhrestaurant.com/](https://www.jhrestaurant.com/)